gegian22/latin102portfolio21/quiz2.md

  1. Eurytion and his brothers, who were violent centaurs, came to the wedding.
   1. Quod
-  2. Brothers, masculine singular
+  2. Brothers, masculine plural
-  3.
+  3. It is nominative singular becasue it is referecing the subject.
 2.Dexamenus, who was afriad of Eurytion, promised Deanira in marriage to him.
  1. Cui
  2. Dexamenus, masculine singular
- 3.
-3. Eurytion expected to marry Deianira.
-Eurytion’s brothers were centaurs.
-Eurytion, whose brothers were centaurs, was expected to marry Deianira.
+ 3. Dative singular becasuse it is referencing the indirect object of the sentence 3.Eurytion, whose brothers were centaurs, was expected to marry Deianira.

-4. Nessus tried to rape Deianira.
-Hercules killed Nessus.
+ 1.Cui
+ 2.Eurytion, masculine singular
+ 3.Dative singular because it is referncing the indirect object
-Hercules killed Nessus, who tried to rape Deianira.
+4. Nessus, who tried to rape Deianira, was killed by Hercules.
+ 1. Qui
+ 2. Nessus, masculine singular
+ 3. It is the nominative singular because it is expressing something about the subject.

-5. Nessus gave Deianira a vial of blood.
-Hercules was poisoned by the blood.
+5. Nessus, who gave Deianira a vial of blood, poisoned Hercules.
-Hercules was poisioned by the blood that Nessus gave to Deianira.

-6. In Egypt, Hercules killed the priest Busiris.
-Busiris regularly sacrificed foreigners.
+ 1. cui
+ 2. Nessus, masculine singular
+ 3. It is in the dative singular because it's expressing an action.

-Busiris, who regualarly sacrified foreigners, killed Hercules.
+6.Busiris, who regualarly sacrified foreigners, killed Hercules.

-7. Prometheus’ heart was devoured by an eagle.
-Hercules shot the eagle dead with his arrows.
+ 1. Cui
+ 2. Busiris, masculine singular
+ 3. It is the dative singualar because it's expressing an action.

-Hercules shot an eagle, who devoured Prometheus' heart, dead with his arrows.
+7. Hercules shot an eagle, who devoured Prometheus' heart, dead with his arrows.

-8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
-Lycus was killed by Hercules.
+ 1. Cui
+ 2. Eagle, masculine singular
+ 3. It is the dative singular because it sis expressing the action Hercules took on the eagle.

-Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules.
+8. Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules.

-9. Hercules stole a tripod from the temple at Delphi.
-Apollo refused to give Hercules an oracle.
+ 1. Quod
+ 2. Lycus, Neuter singular
+ 3. Nominative singular because Lycus is the subject of the sentence

-Apollow refused to give Hercules, who stole a tripod from the temple at Delphi, an oracle.
+9. Apollow refused to give Hercules, who stole a tripod from the temple at Delphi, an oracle.

-10.Hercules killed his own wife Megara.
-Juno drove threw Hercules into a fit of madness.
+1. Cui
+2. Apollow, Masculine singular
+3. Dative singular because it is expressing the indirect object of the sentence.

-Juno drove Hercules, who killed his own wife, Megara, into a fit of maddness.
+10.Juno drove Hercules, who killed his own wife Megara, into a fit of maddness.

-For each sentence in the previous section:

-translate the relative pronoun into Latin identify the antecedent of the pronoun, and its gender and number identify the case of the Latin pronoun, and explain why it is in that case
+1. Quem
+2. Hercules, masculine singular
+3. Accusative because it is expressing the direct object of a transative action